National Legal Hotline

 Conciliation

-If a dispute involves workplace discrimination or the provision of services, conciliation may be the form of alternative dispute resolution to use to try to resolve the dispute.
+If your dispute involves workplace discrimination or the provision of services, conciliation may be the best form of alternative dispute resolution in Queensland by which you might resolve the dispute.

 Conciliation assists the parties in identifying the issues, and to discuss possible terms of settlement.
 The parties receive expert advice from the conciliator, but they cannot decide on the terms of the agreement for them.

-Parties are required to try to resolve their dispute through conciliation before a matter will be heard in some courts and tribunals in Queensland.
+Parties may be required to try conciliation before a matter will be heard in some courts and tribunals.

 Collaborative law

 A relatively new form of alternative dispute resolution in Queensland, collaborative law requires both parties (and their lawyers) to work together to try to reach a settlement.
-The parties must try to come to the discussion calmly and be ready to participate fully in a negotiation process.
+The parties must try to come to the discussion calmly, having set aside the emotion of the argument, and ready to participate fully in a negotiation process.

 A participation agreement is signed at the beginning of the process whereby the parties agree to act in good faith, to attend all meetings as required, and to disclose all relevant information.
 A breach of the agreement may mean that the lawyers will withdraw from the process and will not be able to continue to represent you in any later proceedings.